field-cady/cthmm/README.md

     at each timestamp

 # TODO Items
-* Support from Gaussian CT-HMMs by inheriting from BaseCTHMM class
+* Support for GaussianCTHMM and ExponentialCTHMM by inheriting from BaseCTHMM class
 * Allowing human-readable names for states
-* Performance improvements
+* Performance improvements, possibly by converting to C or Cython
 * Unit testing